Accenture/serverless-ephemeral/examples/image-processor/README.md

 ### S3 Bucket

-An S3 bucket named `serephem-image-processor` is created on deployment.
+An S3 bucket named `srphm-image-processor` is created on deployment.
 Here you will upload your images to process.
 You **must** upload them to the `original` folder.
 Either you can create it or will be created for you when running the **test** Lambda (see below).

 ### Lambdas